TuxCoding/ThunderOverlay/README.md

 ### What doesn't work?

 * Squad members cannot be extracted automatically and have to be added manually
-    * The data from the webinterface indicates that this feature was available or planned at least (`mode` field)
+    * The data from the webinterface indicates that this feature is only available for game chat (`mode` field)
+* Count kill assists reliably
+    * There is a streak award, but it would only be printed for > 2 kills in a row
+    * We can detect critical damage from the battle log, but it doesn't seem to be reliable.
+Maybe you could proove it otherwise?
 * Avatars cannot be downloaded on the fly i.e. for enemies
     * There is a limited amount of avatars you can choose
     * However, we found no way to find out which of those is selected